briatte/parlnet/README.md

-This repository contains [R](http://www.r-project.org/) code to build and plot 131 cosponsorship networks out of the legislative activity of 25 parliamentary chambers in 31 European countries.
-The data cover approximately 499 years of parliamentary interactions.
+This repository contains [R](http://www.r-project.org/) code to build and plot 137 cosponsorship networks out of the legislative activity of 26 parliamentary chambers in 18 European countries, plus Israel.
+The data cover approximately 519 years of parliamentary interactions.
 The resulting networks are stored in [`parlnet.rda`](https://github.com/briatte/parlnet/blob/master/parlnet.rda).

 | Country / Chamber | | | | |
 |:----------------------------------------------|:----------------------------------------------:|:----------------------------------------------------------:|:------------------------------------------------------------:|:-----------------------------------------------:|